 Manager Smallwood intervened.
 He took the singer aside and told him that a solo project should really be different from Maiden if it was to have any merit.
 And thus was set in motion the soul searching that would lead to Dickinson’s departure from Iron Maiden.

 Dickinson promptly flew to L.A. and started another second album attempt with producer Keith Olsen.
-The results were extremely different, to say the least.
+The results were very different, to say the least.
 The singer decided against releasing it, but he had by now come to terms with the choice he had to make: Stay in Maiden and never find out what else he could do, or take the plunge.
-For an artist of Dickinson’s ambition and restlessness, the choice was obvious.
+For an artist of Dickinson’s ambition and restlessness, the choice was inevitable.

-And so he announced that the A Real Live Tour in 1993 would be his last as Maiden’s singer.
+And so he announced that the Real Live Tour in 1993 would be his last as Maiden’s singer.
 In retrospect the best thing to do would have been to tell people after the tour, not before it, as Maiden’s 1993 European trek quickly degenerated into media shit-digging and accusations from the band and crew of below-par vocal performances.